 Here, I have only mentioned few famous real-life use cases where Deep Learning is being used extensively and showing promising results.
 There are many other applications of deep learning along with many fields which is yet to be explored.

 So, this is all about deep learning in a nutshell.
-I am sure that by now, you would have realized the difference between Machine Learning and Deep Learning as well as how Deep Learning can be very useful for various real – life application.
-Now, in my next blog in this deep learning tutorial series, we will deep dive into various concepts and algorithms Deep Learning along with their application in detail.
+I am sure that by now, you would have realized the difference between Machine Learning and Deep Learning as well as how Deep Learning can be very useful for various real-life applications.
+Now, in my next blog in this deep learning tutorial series, we will deep dive into various concepts and algorithms of Deep Learning along with their application in detail.

-Now that you know about Deep Learning, check out the Deep Learning with TensorFlow Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
-The Edureka Deep Learning with TensorFlow Certification Training course helps learners become expert in training and optimizing basic and convolutional neural networks using real time projects and assignments along with concepts such as SoftMax function, Auto-encoder Neural Networks, Restricted Boltzmann Machine (RBM).
+Now that you know about Deep Learning, check out Deep Learning Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+The Edureka Deep Learning with TensorFlow Certification Training course helps learners become experts in training and optimizing basic and convolutional neural networks using real-time projects and assignments along with concepts such as SoftMax function, Auto-encoder Neural Networks, Restricted Boltzmann Machine (RBM).

 Also, If you’re trying to extend your business in this exciting field, check out our Artificial Intelligence Course.
 It is offered in collaboration with E&ICT Academy, National Institute of Technology, Warangal.
 This executive Masters’ Program equips students with information about the tools, techniques, and tools they require to advance their careers